abyteintime/stitchkit/docs/muscript/incompatibilities.md

 }
 ```

-The above three cases occur in engine and game code and can be fixed simply by removing the
+The above three cases occur in engine and game code and can be fixed by removing the
 offending token.

 On the other hand, MuScript enhances default properties with more consistent syntax.
 Consider for